Self-Supervised Graph Representation Learning for Neuronal Morphologies: Introduction

-Our contributions in this paper are threefold: \begin{enumerate}[itemsep=0em] \item We propose a new self-supervised model to learn graph-level embeddings for spatial graphs. \item We introduce a new attention module that takes the adjacency of graphs into account and combines between transformer-style key-value attention and message passing between neighbors as in graph neural networks. \item We apply this approach to the classification of excitatory neuronal morphologies and show that it produces clusters that are consistent with known excitatory cell types obtained by manual feature-based classification and expert-labeling. \end{enumerate}
+Our contributions in this paper are fourfold: \begin{enumerate}[itemsep=0em] \item We propose a new self-supervised model to learn graph-level embeddings for spatial graphs.
+Unlike previous methods, our approach does not require human annotation or manual feature definition. \item We introduce a novel attention module that combines transformer-style attention and message passing between neighboring nodes as in graph neural networks. \item We apply this approach to the classification of excitatory neuronal morphologies and show that it produces clusters that are comparable with known excitatory cell types obtained by manual feature-based classification and expert-labeling. \item We outperform existing approaches based on manual feature engineering and auto-encoding in predicting expert labels. \end{enumerate}

-Our code is available at \url{https://eckerlab.org/code/weis2021b/}.
+Our code is available at \url{https://eckerlab.org/code/weis2023/}.